pococms/website/docs/getting-started.md

 Before we go there, make sure you can:

-* Open a command prompt for yor operating system
+* Open a command prompt for your operating system
 * Use a text editor
 * Understand how to create and navigate directories from the command prompt